adityavs14/Hierarchical-MARL/README.md

 ## Directories

-### MARL:
+### MARL PPO with single-policy independent learners:

-Each Blue agent on the Blue Team is trained as an independent learner using a single policy PPO.
-However, the agents are guided by the total team reward and can exchange messages, leading to a multi-agent RL setting.
+* Each Blue agent on the Blue Team is trained as an independent learner using a single-policy PPO algorithm.
+* However, the agents are guided by the total team reward and can exchange messages, leading to a multi-agent RL setting.
-The code and saved models are in the 1policy directory.
+* The code and saved models are in the `1policy` directory.

 ### Hierarchical MARL:

-Each Blue agent on the Blue Team is trained as an independent learner, but using a hierarchy of PPO policies.
+* Each Blue agent on the Blue Team is trained as an independent learner, but using a hierarchy of PPO policies.
-We have 2 hierarchical versions based on the number of subpolicies defined:
+* We implemented 2 hierarchical versions based on the number of subpolicies defined:
   * `3policy` corresponds to the version with one master policy and 2 subpolicies, namely `Investigate` and `Recover`.
   * `4policy` includes an additional subpolicy `Control Traffic`.

-Both versions are currently configured to work on the default settings provided by `CybORG`.
-The models trained and evaluated in the paper are provided in the `saved_policies` directory.
+* The models trained and evaluated in the paper are provided in the `saved_policies` directory.

 ## H-MARL Expert